YodaEmbedding/YodaEmbedding.github.io/content/post/learned-image-compression.md

 Other popular or interesting works: HiFiC, MLIC++/etc, Sandwiched, Cool CHIC, low entropy, ...
 At the very least, mention a list of interesting papers.
 But figures from papers and brief overview of methods and architecture are nice too.
 Other model types: GAN, RNN, ...

+Animation of raster scan from slides?
+Maybe as a gif...

 For our "paper club" presentation, too?